-Suspended MSCP students will be held to the same academic and professional standards as all other students in the program.
-These standards include the student's academic performance, communication skills, emotional maturity, leadership ability, involvement in the community, and professional attitude/behavior.
-The CPHS Student Affairs Officer may request additional documentation from a student requesting to re-enroll.
+The CPHS may request additional documentation from a student requesting to re-enroll.
 Additional documentation may include but is not limited to the following:

-- A written personal statement asserting the student's ability to successfully pursue the pharmacy curriculum after having been suspended.
-This statement must address, in detail, how the student has successfully met the action plan established at the time of suspension, if applicable.
+- A written personal statement asserting the student's ability to successfully pursue the graduate curriculum after having been suspended.
 The student must also submit documentation that the factor(s) or condition(s) responsible for the original suspension have been remedied or significantly improved. - 2.
 Submission of official transcripts of any course work completed at another institution since the time of suspension from Drake University.

-Suspended students will be eligible for re-enrollment only after satisfactorily completing the action plan within the time frame set forth by the College's Student Affairs Officer.
-The College's Student Affairs Officer will decide whether a suspended student can re-enroll in the College.
-The student will be notified in writing regarding the status of their re-enrollment request.
-If re-enrollment is denied, the student has five (5) calendar days to appeal this decision in writing to the Dean of the College.
+The College's Student Affairs Officer will notify a suspended student of their re-enrollment decision at the email address provided on the Re-Enrollment Request Form.
+If re-enrollment is denied, the student has five (5) business days to appeal the decision in writing to the Dean of CPHS.